-Dan Venning, assistant professor of theatre and dance, published a short piece in PAJ: A Journal of Performance and Art's special section, “Pre-Pandemic Memories: Performance in the Before Times.”
+Dan Venning, assistant professor of theater and dance, published a short piece in PAJ: A Journal of Performance and Art's special section, “Pre-Pandemic Memories: Performance in the Before Times.”
 This section features 10 scholars reflecting on the last shows they saw before the pandemic shut down theatres worldwide; Venning's piece examines the revival of Young Jean Lee's We're Gonna Die at Second Stage, which he saw just two days before theatres closed.
 His short piece can be found here.
 Additionally, Venning's article on the romanticization of grifters in American musical theatre, which was published in fall 2020 in the Journal of American Drama and Theatre, was cited in the Los Angeles Times over the summer in Ashley Lee's commentary about an upcoming revival of The Music Man.
 Lee's article which cites Venning's scholarship is here.

 An article co-authored by Zoe Oxley, professor of political science, was recently published in the American Political Science Review.
 “This One's for the Boys: How Gendered Political Socialization Limits Girls' Political Ambition and Interest,” is part of a larger project exploring early childhood political socialization.
 You can read the piece here.